 Vikhasini disguised herself as Goddess Parvati and lured Lord Shiva into submission.
 After the act, she left for her kingdom and during the journey; she feared that the Devatas will harm her son.
 She asked Bhoodevi (Goddess Earth) and with her permission, buried her fetus inside the Earth.
 Eventually, as time passed, a great demon was born and was named Andasura by Vikhasini.
 She told Andasura about the fate of Hiranyakashyapa and asked him to seek revenge by killing Lord Vishnu.

 Meanwhile, Andasura roamed through the Devaloka in search of Lord Vishnu.
-He was directed by Narada to a place where Goddess Parashakti, disguised as a beautiful and captivating maiden was waiting for him.
+Narada directed him to a place where Goddess Parashakti, disguised as a beautiful and captivating maiden was waiting for him.
 Seeing her, the demon came close to her and misbehaved.
 At an opportunistic moment, Goddess Adi Parashakti slayed him with the trident.

 After several centuries, the legend continues through Veerabahu, the king of Tulunadu.
 He did not have any son so he made Bangaraja as his successor.
 Bangaraja ruled his kingdom well and brought immense prosperity to the region.
-Goddess Mangaladevi appeared in his dreams and informed him that the shrine’s remains can be found under a mound where the Nethravati and the Phalguni rivers intersect.
+Goddess Mangaladevi appeared in his dreams and informed him that the shrine’s remains are there under a mound where the Nethravati and the Phalguni rivers intersect.

 Bangaraja along with Saint Bharadhwaja rediscovered the shrine and constructed a small temple around it.
-However, nature took its course and the temple was lost amidst thick vegetation of the surrounding forests.
+However, nature took its course hid the temple amid thick vegetation of the surrounding forests.

-The deity of the Mangaladevi Temple is a figure of the Goddess holding a Dharapatra and a Linga.
+Importance of Mangaladevi Temple is that the deity of the Mangaladevi Temple is a figure of the Goddess holding a Dharapatra and a Linga.
 The Linga symbolizes the destructive power of both Lord Shiva and Goddess Shakti.
-It is believed that the main shrine is as old as the Treta Yuga.
+Devotees believe that the main shrine is as old as the Treta Yuga.

 The Mangaladevi Temple Mangalore antiquity and historical importance resulted in the naming of the place itself as Mangalapura.
-In present times, the city of Mangalore is named after the Goddess and she is considered as the Goddess of Mangalapura or Mangalore.
+In present times, the city of Mangalore gets its name from the Goddess of Mangalapura or Mangalore.